School Programs

 Winter in the Ozarks

-Learn how people experienced winter in the Ozarks through the eras before modern times.
-Stay warm inside the museum’s 1854 log cabin and see a Dutch oven cooking demonstration.
-Explore museum collections such as our nineteenth-century magic lantern projector and hand-painted slides depicting winter scenes of the past.
-Finally, take a “journey” through time in the museum’s exhibit hall.
+In this field trip, students learn how people experienced winter in the Ozarks through the eras before modern times.
+They can stay warm inside the museum’s 1854 log cabin and see a Dutch oven cooking demonstration.
+Students also explore museum collections such as our nineteenth-century magic lantern projector and hand-painted slides depicting winter scenes of the past.
+Finally, they take a “journey” through time in the museum’s exhibit hall.
+Social studies curriculum frameworks covered in this program include place, region, and culture; change over time; and contextualization.

 Scheduling a Field Trip

-All field trips meet Arkansas Social Studies and Common Core State Standards curriculum frameworks.
-Optional writing assignments are available for most programs.
-Program activities will vary based on grade.
+We’re ready to meet your field trip needs!
+All of our field trips meet Arkansas Social Studies and Common Core State Standards curriculum frameworks.
+Program activities vary based on grade level.

 Cost: Free, but donations are welcome.